SHUBHJITENDRABHAIPRAJAPATI/COMP2013-Project-3/README.md

 /main           - Main grocery app
 /add-product    - Add a new product
 /edit-product/:id - Edit a product
-*                - Page not found or unauthrorized
+Anything else   - Not found/not authorized

 ## Credits